Impact

 Risk and Exploitability

-Exploitability is not quantified with an EPSS score and the vulnerability is not listed in the CISA KEV catalog.
-However, use-after-free flaws are generally high severity when an attacker can load the vulnerable driver or otherwise influence its execution.
-The lack of a CVSS score prevents precise quantification, but the nature of the flaw indicates a potentially high impact if exploited.
+Exploitability is quantified with an EPSS score of < 1% and a CV vulnerability is not listed in the CISA KEV catalogue.
+Use-after-free flaws are generally high severity when an attacker can load the vulnerable driver or otherwise influence its execution.
 Based on the description, it is inferred that an attacker would need local or elevated access to load the driver, after which the freed reference could lead to memory corruption or denial of service.
 The likely attack path is to trigger the driver via a device that uses testdrv, unless mitigated by disabling the driver or updating the kernel.

 OpenCVE Enrichment